 Similarly, Can I add my parents to my existing health insurance?

 Dependent parents may be included in your household, according to Healthcare.gov, the website for the Health Insurance Marketplace, if you currently identify them as tax dependents.
 As a result, designating a parent as a dependant on your taxes is the first step towards obtaining healthcare for them.

 Also, it is asked, Why can’t I add my parents to my health insurance?

-In most cases, your parents must be reported as tax dependents.
-If your health insurance won’t let you add your parents, you may sign them up for a separate plan via the Marketplace or Medicare (if they’re 65 or older) if they’re 65 or older.
+In most cases, your parents must be declared as tax dependents.
+If your health insurance won’t let you add your parents, you may enroll them in a separate health plan via the Marketplace or Medicare (if they’re 65 or older) if they’re 65 or older.

-Also, Can I claim my mother as a dependent?
+Secondly, Can I claim my parent as a dependent?

 To be claimed as your dependant, your parent must first fulfill the Internal Revenue Service’s income standards.
 Your parent must not have earned or received more than the gross income test limit for the tax year to qualify as a dependant.
 The IRS determines this amount, which may alter from year to year.

 Most firms will need your sister to be a qualifying dependant in order to enroll in your health insurance plan.
-This implies you may claim your sibling as a dependant on your tax return.
+This implies that you should include your sibling as a dependant on your tax return.
 To do so, you and your sibling must satisfy specific requirements.